 This is the second of my series on projects to occupy adults and children during the coronavirus lockdown.
 The first was on birds.
 Now we move to bees.
-It’s time to build a bee hotel!
+It’s time to make a bee hotel!

 Bee populations continue to decline worldwide.
 There are many, interacting reasons for this bad news.
 These include climate change, intensive farming, land conversion to housing, reduced food sources, exposure to agrochemicals, disease, parasites and invasive species.
 There’s not a lot the ordinary nature-lover like you and I can do about mitigating the effects of these.